 Draws are reserved for Québec residents only.
-Winners receive two licences, one in their name and the other for a partner (quest) who must also be a Québec resident.
+Winners receive two licences, one in their name and the other for a partner (guest) who must also be a Québec resident.

 The partner can be changed prior to the opening of the hunting season on November 15th.
 This possibility does not apply to the group's leader.
-For more information, contact the Direction des permis et de la tarification of the Ministère des Ressources naturelles et de la Faune du Québec at 418 521-3960.
+For more information, contact the Service de la réglementation, de la tarification et des permis of the Ministère des Ressources naturelles et de la Faune du Québec at 418 521-3960.